Send the link below via email or IMCopy

 Why use Diverse Interview Panels?

-- Teams are more subjective/less biased.
+- More subjective/less biased.

-- Team members have differing viewpoints.
+- Members have differing viewpoints.

 - Teams should agree on top applicant.